Bush toughens immigration stance

 The new approach was evident as the US leader made an appearance Wednesday at a coffee shop in Alexandria, Virginia, touting enforcement measures meant to catch illegal immigrants when they try to apply for work.

-“Part of a comprehensive immigration plan is to give employers the tools necessary to determine whether or not the workers they’re looking for are here legally in America,” the US president said, flanked by immigrant workers from, Guatemala and .
+“Part of a comprehensive immigration plan is to give employers the tools necessary to determine whether or not the workers they’re looking for are here legally in America,” the US president said, flanked by immigrant workers from Iran, Guatemala and El Salvador.

 “Part of a comprehensive immigration plan is to make sure … that we uphold our laws and say to employers, ‘It’s against the law for you to hire somebody here illegally.
 We intend to find you when we catch you doing it,'” the president said.